egonw/IPCC-Queries/docs/intro.md

 ### Sections and Facts

-The AR6 Synthesis report is organized as a collections of [sections](https://kg-ipclimatec-reports.wikibase.cloud/wiki/Item:Q18) that consist of one or more paragraphs, where each paragraphs cites other parts of the IPCC reports.
+The AR6 Synthesis report is organized as a collection of [sections](https://kg-ipclimatec-reports.wikibase.cloud/wiki/Item:Q18) that consist of one or more paragraphs, where each paragraphs cites other parts of the IPCC reports.
 Each paragraph consists of facts, each with a confidence level (see above).
 This is explained more in the [next section](section.md).